Research Overview

 Evaluating Human-Robot Interaction Algorithms in Shared Autonomy via Quality Diversity Scenario Generation

-M. Fontaine, S. Nikolaidis
+M. C. Fontaine, S. Nikolaidis

 ACM Transactions on Human-Robot Interaction, 2022